3jesters/OpenTCG-Backend/src/modules/tournament/docs/domain-model.md

 - `minBasicPokemon` must be ≥ 0
 - Restricted cards can have `maxCopies` between 0 and 4

+### Start Game Rules Validation

+- Rules are validated during match initial setup
+- If a player's initial hand doesn't satisfy all rules:
+  - Player must show hand to opponent
+  - Hand cards are shuffled back into deck
+  - Player draws 7 new cards
+  - Process repeats until all rules are satisfied
+- Default rule: At least 1 Basic Pokemon (if no rules specified)
+- All rules in the array must be satisfied (AND logic)

 ### Date Validation

 - `startDate` cannot be after `endDate`